JaMarcus Shephard: Washington State

 After Hilltoppers offensive coordinator Tyson Helton resigned to accept an assistant coaching position at USC on his brother Clay's staff, Shephard was offered a promotion to offensive coordinator.
 Shephard declined the promotion and instead accepted a position on Mike Leach's staff at Washington State as the inside wide receivers coach.

 Purdue

 After Jeff Brohm was hired to be the next head coach at Purdue, Shephard joined his staff as the wide receivers coach and passing game coordinator.
 He was promoted to co-offensive coordinator in 2018 following the resignation of Tony Levine.

 Washington

 On January 12, 2022, it was announced that Shepard would join the Washington Huskies as the associate head coach, passing game coordinator, and wide receivers coach.

+Alabama

+On February 20, 2024, it was announced that Shephard would be following Kalen DeBoer from Washington to Alabama to become the team's assistant head coach, co-offensive coordinator (alongside Nick Sheridan), and wide receivers coach.

 Personal life

 A native of Fort Wayne, Indiana, Shephard attended Northrop High School before attending DePauw University.
-Shephard and his wife Hallie have two children, Jaylan and Alana.
+Shephard and his wife Hallie have three children, Jaylan, Alana, and Maliyah.